freerange/site/soups/weeknotes/week-822.snip.markdown

 ## Mastodon 🐘

 The Mastodon v4.3 release [includes support][helping-writers] for what [Robb Knight calls "author tags"][author-tags].
-I noticed that [James A][] had already upgraded https://ruby.social 🏆 where GFR has [an account][freerange-ruby-social], so I [added the relevant `meta` tag][commit-fce6f547] to our website and configured the settings in our Mastodon account.
+I noticed that [James A][] had already upgraded [ruby.social][] 🏆 where GFR has [an account][freerange-ruby-social], so I [added the relevant `meta` tag][commit-fce6f547] to our website and configured the settings in our Mastodon account.
 All being well, you should now see a little "More from Go Free Range Ltd" link whenever we post a link to a page on our website/blog. 🤞

 ## Podcast 🎙️🎧